andrewtryder/ZNC/README.md

     See: zncadduser / znclistusers

+    NOTE: I did NOT implement the __NOKEY__ feature (essentially auto-op for clients not running ZNC) from the ZNC autoop module because there are other ways to do such a thing, like with AutoMode, already in Supybot.
+    I have no plans either as it would require a rewrite of some major parts.

 Warnings

     I cannot emphasize what I said under the disclaimer enough.
 People think because this issues a challenge,